|Rodney B. Siegel, Ph.D., Executive Director|

 |Steven Albert, M.S., Assistant Director for MAPS and MoSI|

 Steve is the Assistant Director for the MAPS and MoSI Programs.
-Prior to joining IBP, he was the Director of the Fish and Wildlife Department for the Zuni Indian Tribe in New Mexico, and a senior ecologist with an employee-owned consulting company.
-He has been involved for many years with the study and conservation of threatened and endangered birds in the U.S. and Latin America.
-His other research interests include ecological restoration, and developing conservation strategies across jurisdictional boundaries.
-Steve is a former adjunct faculty at Prescott (Arizona) College; a past president of the New Mexico Chapter of The Wildlife Society; and a former advisory board member for the New Mexico Chapter of The Trust for Public Lands.
-He is also a manuscript reviewer for several peer-reviewed journals.
+Prior to joining IBP, he was the Director of the Fish and Wildlife Department for the Zuni Indian Tribe in New Mexico, and a senior ecologist with an employee-owned natural resources consulting company.
+He has for many years been involved with the study and conservation of birds in the U.S. and Latin America.
+Steve formerly held the positions of adjunct faculty at Prescott College; President of the New Mexico Chapter of The Wildlife Society; and Advisory Board member for the New Mexico Chapter of The Trust for Public Land.
+He is currently a manuscript reviewer for several peer-reviewed journals.
 Phone (415) 663-2050.
 Steve's CV

 |Lauren Helton, Staff Biologist|